-The first time Tom Collins’ father took him up in a plane at the Hampton Airfield it was in one of those small aircrafts that have flaps for doors.
+The first time Thomas Collins’ father took him up in a plane at the Hampton Airfield it was in one of those small two person aircrafts.
 He was about 1,000 feet up and realized there wasn’t much between him and the ground.
 And he loved it.

-It was moments like that, and conversations he had with his pilot-father who always encouraged him to ask questions, that instilled in Collins the want to be involved with aerospace.
-The culmination of that desire comes on June 1 when he starts an internship with Rocket Lab, a private aerospace manufacturer and launch service provider in California.
+It was moments like that, and conversations he had with his pilot-father who always encouraged him to ask questions that instilled in Collins the want to be involved with aerospace.
+The culmination of that passion comes on June 1 when he starts an internship with Rocket Lab, a private rocket manufacturer and launch service provider in Los Angeles California.

 Collins was matched with Rocket Lab after receiving a fellowship from the Matthew Isakowitz Fellowship Program, which provides paid summer internships to exceptional college juniors, seniors and graduate students with leading commercial spaceflight companies.
-While he’s at Rock Lab, he will work with a mentor who, in addition to guiding him through the internship, will help Collins in his search for a full-time position within the industry.
+While he’s at Rocket Lab, he will work with a mentor who, in addition to guiding him through the internship, will help Collins in his search for a full-time position within the industry.

 “That's one of the many reasons why this fellowship is incredible, it not only pairs you with outstanding companies but assigns you a mentor that is a ‘top industry leader,"’ the Portsmouth, New Hampshire, resident says.
-“There are four or five great space companies in the Los Angeles area, so I’ll be looking into those.”

-Collins’ internship will be centered around manufacturing.
-Rocket Lab makes rocket engines for high frequency launches of small satellites.
-The engines are made with 3-D printers.
-Headquartered in Huntington Beach, the company has facilities in Wallops Island, Virginia, and New Zealand.
+Collins’ internship will be centered around supporting the manufacturing engineering team.
+Rocket Lab operates a lightweight rocket called Electron, for high frequency dedicated launches of small satellites.
+The Rutherford engine is the first oxygen/kerosene engine to use 3D printing for all primary components..
+Headquartered in Huntington Beach, the company has facilities in Wallops Island, Virginia, and New Zealand, with its primary launch facility on the Mahai Peninsula, New Zealand and secondary launch facility in Virginia.
+The Virginia facility hopes to have its first launch during 2020.

-“Right now, they don’t make rockets that land, but they are working on that,” Collins says, adding that potentially makes his role of even more exciting, the changes that are possible.
-“Currently, after the satellite is launched, the rocket is disposable.
-They’re trying to make rockets that will be able to land.
-The goal is to make a rocket with a parachute that can be caught.”
+“Currently Electron is a disposable, one-time use rocket.
+Rocket Lab hopes to develop reusable capabilities by catching Electron with a parachute and helicopter.”
+Collins says, adding that potentially makes his role of even more exciting, the changes that are possible.
+Rocket Lab is hoping to join SpaceX on this reusability effort, because currently SpaceX is the only company with a reusable orbital class rocket.

 He says the drive in rocket manufacturing now is to increase frequency and usability, so the rockets can be used for more than one launch.
 “If you think about it in terms of airplanes, if a plane was made to fly only from New York to LA and then you threw the plane away, no one would be able to afford the tickets.”